alirezarayani/Divar/README.md

-# Divar
-Spring boot and angular 9
+# Spring Boot API with Angular 9